Nuclear medium meson structures from the Schwinger proper-time Nambu--Jona-Lasinio model: Nuclear matter in the NJL model

-where $M_{\mathrm{N0}}$ stands for the free space nucleon mass.
-Our symmetry nuclear matter NJL model reproduces well the binding energy per nucleon $E_B/A = -$15.7 MeV at saturation density $\rho_0 =$ 0.16 fm$^{-3}$.
-Using the quark properties calculated in the nuclear matter NJL model, we obtain the quantities such as dressed quark masses, kaon and pion masses, pion and kaon quark coupling constants, and the quark condensates in nuclear medium.
+Using the quark properties calculated in the nuclear matter NJL model, we obtain the quantities such as dressed quark masses, kaon and pion masses, pion and kaon quark coupling constants, and the quark condensates in the nuclear medium.
 A summary of these in-medium modification quantities is tabulated in Table.~\ref{tab:NJL2}.
-Next, these quantities are needed to compute the kaon and pion electromagnetic form factors in nuclear medium.
+Next, these quantities are needed to compute the kaon and pion electromagnetic form factors in a nuclear medium.